VidYen/MoneroShare/vidyen-monero-share/README.md

 = 1.0.0 =

 - Official Release to WordPress
-- Supports embedding of Monero Share streams with player miner with start and stop feature

 == Future Plans ==

 - UI update to look nice.

 == Known Issues ==